cits3007/cits3007.github.io/src/faq.md

 You should now receive regular updates by email when new posts are made on the forum.

+### I said I didn't understand a topic, and the lecturer said I should read the lecture slides/textbook -- but I've already done that { #asking-questions }

+That's because if you haven't made it clear that you've already *looked* at the slides or textbook, the person answering your question won't know that -- and so they'll point you to the best initial source of information, which is usually the lecture slides or textbook.

+Indeed, if you ask the same question 10 times, you will probably get exactly the same answer 10 times.
+(Or the person answering might recall that you've already asked before  -- but out of a class of 130 students, there is no guarantee of this.)

+If you'd like a different answer, then see ["How do I ask a good question?"][good-question]: you need to make clear *what you've already tried*, and *why that didn't work for you*.

 ------

 ## Operating system and software